code-energy/teamspector/README.md

     $ cd ../pre-processing
     $ for f in *.py; do python "$f"; done

+## Running the Experiment
+Afterwards, you can run the experiment by running `build_network.py`:

+    $ ./build_network.py

+# Future Improvements
 ## New Data Sources
 - [The MovieLens dataset](http://files.grouplens.org/datasets/movielens/ml-20m-README.html).
 - Other collaborative networks: